 - Decentralized exchanges (DEX).
 More advanced crypto traders can leverage DEXs to purchase ETH.
 It is important to note that most DEXs do not support fiat deposits – customers will need to buy Ether using another cryptocurrency, particularly stablecoins.
 This process requires a third-party wallet compatible with the Ethereum network (like Metamask) and some base-level knowledge of how cryptocurrency works.
 DEXs often have much lower fees than traditional exchanges, however, are much riskier to use.
 It's therefore wise to use the bigger decentralized platforms which are more reputable and employ rigorous safety precautions.

 - Peer-to-Peer (P2P).
 Another option for purchasing Ethereum is P2P.
 Investors can purchase ETH from other people – family, friends or even strangers – through word-of-mouth agreements, or licensed P2P marketplaces.
-Using a trusted platform and trading with a trusted seller is extremely important when trading P2P, as this method of buying Ethereum can leave buyers vulnerable to scams.
+Using a trusted platform and trading with a trusted seller is extremely important when trading on a crypto P2P platform, as this method of buying Ethereum can leave buyers vulnerable to scams.

 Is It Safe To Buy Ethereum?

 Yes, Ethereum is one of the most popular and highest-volume cryptocurrencies out there.
 It can be bought from a number of trustworthy exchanges and stored in a secure wallet.
 However, all cryptocurrencies are extremely volatile and investors should expect drastic market swings and the potential for serious losses.

 What Can You Do With Ethereum After Purchase?